2023 Most Popular Sociology Bachelor's Degree Schools in the Plains States Region

 The average amount in student loans that sociology majors at Iowa take out while working on their Bachelor's Degree is $25,360.
 Assuming that a graduate chooses a 10-year repayment plan, the average monthly loan payment is $228.

-Washington University in St Louis came in at #12 in this year’s edition of the Most Popular Sociology Bachelor’s Degree Schools in the Plains States Region ranking.
-WUSTL is a fairly large private not-for-profit school located in the large suburb of Saint Louis.
+With a ranking of #12, Washington University in St Louis did quite well on this year’s most popular schools for sociology students working on their bachelor’s degree.
+WUSTL is a fairly large private not-for-profit school located in the suburb of Saint Louis.

 Women make up 92% of the sociology majors at the school.